Senior Tax Exemptions and Abatement Programs

 Senior Tax Abatement/Work-Off Program

 Attleboro Senior Citizens are welcomed to participate in Council on Aging (COA) Senior Tax Abatement Program.
 The Senior Tax Abatement Program allows the City of Attleboro the opportunity to utilize the knowledge and skills of its senior residents in exchange for credit toward a participating resident’s real estate tax bill.
 The purpose of the Senior Property Tax Abatement Program is to enhance municipal services and to alleviate the property tax burden for senior residents.
-A maximum credit of $600 per household will be credited to homeowners on their third and fourth quarter tax bills in 2023, who must work for the city for 47 hours during calendar year 2022.
+A maximum credit of $1,000.00 per household will be credited to homeowners, who must work for the city for 73 hours during calendar year 2023.
 The Council on Aging (COA) will oversee the Program and issue a Certificate of Completion of Volunteer Services (voucher) for net earnings to the Assessor’s Office upon completion of the work.
 Placement in the Program cannot be guaranteed.

 - Resident of Attleboro aged 60 and over